 - State agencies submit their budget requests to the governor by September 1.

 - The Governor submits his proposed budget to the state legislature in January.
 The Governor is required by law to submit a balanced budget to the Legislature.

-- From January through May, the legislature debates the budget.
+- From January through May (sometimes shorter or longer), the legislature debates the budget.
 A simple majority is required to pass a budget, and the legislature is required by statute to pass a balanced budget.